Is TypeScript worth it? Making the case to your team

 First, though, let’s dispel some of those concerns.

-In a word, Microsoft.
-But with nearly 400 contributors and 50,000 stargazers on Github, TypeScript clearly enjoys significant community momentum as well.
+With nearly 400 contributors and 50,000 stargazers on Github, TypeScript clearly enjoys significant community momentum as well.
 It won’t go away soon.

 It still takes time to add types, yes, but we can consider it an upfront payment against “learnings” downstream.
 By forcing us to consider our design (and grapple with inconsistencies) at compile time, TypeScript can preempt issues that we’d otherwise only discover in production.